 James Baldwin Review (JBR) is an annual journal that brings together a

-wide array of peer‐reviewed critical and creative work on the life, writings,
+wide array of peer‐reviewed critical and creative non-fiction on the life, writings,

 and legacy of James Baldwin.
 In addition to these cutting-edge contributions,